ranji5042/backend-test/README.md

 node index.js
 ```

-This will display your resume in the terminal and open the PDF file (if coded to do so).
+This will display my resume in the terminal.

 ---

 ## About This Package

 This npm package displays my resume in a well-formatted, terminal-friendly format using `chalk` for color styling.
-It also uses the `open` package to allow users to optionally open a PDF version of the resume in their default system browser or PDF viewer.

 ---

 ## Naming Issue (npm Package Name)